ToxPuro/astaroth/acc-runtime/README.md

 The Astaroth preprocessor works similar to the C preprocessor (gcc) with one exception:

 By default include files are searched relative to DSL_MODULE_DIR.
-(TODO) only if the include is not found are C include rules used.

 With two extensions:
 ```